Eclipse-JS/jsnet-proto/README.md

 # jsnet-proto
-Prototype of new networking system for EclipseOS (will be converted someday)
+Prototype of new networking system for EclipseOS
+## wen eta
+eta son